San Francisco Giants: Orange alternate

 Before the 2010 season, the Giants unveiled a new orange alternate uniform to be used on Friday home games.
 Initially, this design was similar to the home uniform save for a trim change to cream, but in 2011, the sleeve patch was changed to the one previously used on the team's road uniform.
 In 2014, the orange alternate were tweaked slightly, adding black piping and a new sleeve patch featuring the interlocking "SF" logo, and returning to the script "Giants" lettering previously used in the late 1970s.
 This design is usually paired with a black cap with orange brim featuring the "SF" logo.

 Road alternate

 Between 2012 and 2019, the Giants wore a second gray road uniform.
 This design was similar to the primary roads, but with the "SF" in place of the city name (a nod to the 1983–1993 road uniforms).

 City Connect

 In 2021, Major League Baseball and Nike introduced the "City Connect" program, with teams wearing special uniforms that reflect the pride and personality of their community.
 The Giants' version is a white base with orange accents, featuring the stylized "G" in an orange/white gradient.
 The gradient represents the San Francisco fog that envelopes the Bay Area many months per year.
 An orange silhouette of the Golden Gate Bridge is printed on the sleeves.
 The uniform is paired with an all-orange cap with the "SF" in orange with white trim.
 The uniforms are usually worn on Tuesday home games.
+In 2025, Nike announced they were making changes the "City Connect" program, the Giants are confirmed to be changing their "City Connect" uniform for the 2025 Major League Baseball season.

+On April 8th, 2025, the Giants unveiled their City Connect 2.0s.
+They are called a "remix".
+The jerseys are a dark gray/black, and feature "Giants" in a script wordmark outlined in a purple and orange gradient.
+The sleeves will feature a special glove design which says "San Francisco Giants Est 1958” in a style which is very reminiscent of San Francisco rock music posters from the 1960s.
+Also on the jersey are the waves which the team is calling "sound waves" which are "pressed like grooves on vinyl" that permeate the jersey.
+Front jersey numbers are orange, in a whimsical font.
+The hat highlights the "SF" in the same font, with a gradient bill.
+The pants are white with gradient piping.